kubernetes/ingress-nginx/docs/user-guide/nginx-configuration/configmap.md

 ## http2-max-header-size

+!!! warning
+    This feature was deprecated in 1.1.3 and will be removed in 1.3.0.
+Use [large-client-header-buffers](#large-client-header-buffers) instead.

 Limits the maximum size of the entire request header list after HPACK decompression.

 _References:_
 [https://nginx.org/en/docs/http/ngx_http_v2_module.html#http2_max_header_size](https://nginx.org/en/docs/http/ngx_http_v2_module.html#http2_max_header_size)

 ## http2-max-requests

+!!! warning
+    This feature was deprecated in 1.1.3 and will be removed in 1.3.0.
+Use [upstream-keepalive-requests](#upstream-keepalive-requests) instead.

 Sets the maximum number of requests (including push requests) that can be served through one HTTP/2 connection, after which the next client request will lead to connection closing and the need of establishing a new connection.